 Step 1: Carefully rinse quinoa then simmer covered until tender and curlicues appear.

 Step 2: Massage kale ribbons with salt until tender and dark green.

 Step 3: Toss warm quinoa with kale, lemon juice and olive oil.
-Then top with remaining ingredients and serve!
+Then top with almonds, feta, avocado and red pepper flakes and serve!